Lumosylva/Nilotica/README_EN.md

 ### **4. Build Process**

-`hatch build` will compile the dynamic link library `.pyd` file of quotation and transaction under vnpy_ctp\api\. hatch_build.py is responsible for compiling C++ extensions.
+The `hatch build` command will compile the dynamic link library `.pyd` file of the market and transaction under vnpy_ctp\api\. hatch_build.py is responsible for compiling C++ extensions.
 The build hook (hatch_build.py) will use pybind11-stubgen to generate `.pyi` stub files for the compiled modules.
 The compiled `.pyd` and `.pyi` files will be included in the final Wheel package. `hatch build` will generate the final release package.
+If you need to perform CTP compilation, you can perform this build process, otherwise you do not need to do it.

 #### **(1) Clean up old builds**